teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghl-graincard-format-spec.md

 │ E Ink reader in the cabin.
 Always 80×110.
 Always beautiful.
 Always yours.   │ │                                                                              │
 │ This grain (xbdghl) teaches the format by BEING the format.
 Meta-teaching.  │ │ The grain about grains.
 The form teaching form.
-Now you know. 🌾            │ │                                                                              │ ├──────────────────────────────────────────────────────────────────────────────┤ │ Grainbook Issue 1: Ember Harvest 🎃 (System Magazine)                       │
+The box explaining boxes.   │ │ Now you know. 🌾                                                            │ │                                                                              │ ├──────────────────────────────────────────────────────────────────────────────┤ │ Grainbook Issue 1: Ember Harvest 🎃 (System Magazine)                       │